“Solo como de noche.”

 Hence, the sedentary lifestyle and sitting on your butt all day.

-Modern diets, with its frequent meals, enslave us to food.
+Modern diets with their frequent meals enslave us to food.
 We’re always on the outlook for the next meal, snack, the next sugar hit.

 Most people today can hardly go 3-4 hours without food (and without suffering a nervous breakdown as a result).